kabukky/klaus/README.md

 COPY ./src/myproject ./
 ```

-This should NOT used as production environment!
+This should NOT used in a production environment!